Panzer General: Console ports

 Reviews for the 3DO version were generally positive.
 The four reviewers of Electronic Gaming Monthly remarked that the game's high level of complexity makes it difficult to get into and unappealing to anyone but enthusiasts of the genre, but that the gameplay design is solid and there is a strong dose of variety to the campaigns.
 A critic for Next Generation argued that while the music and battle animations quickly wear thin, the game allows them to be turned off and "what it lacks in style, it makes up in substance".
 He made particular note of the impressive depth of the strategy and the ability to control nearly every land and aircraft used in the World War II European theater.
 Sir Garnabus of GamePro complimented the accuracy of the 3DO port but otherwise panned the game, contending that war strategy games in general are poor due to their minimalist graphics and focus on thinking rather than acting.

 In their brief review of the PlayStation version, Next Generation remarked: "One of the best PC wargames of all time and still highly thought of, this version doesn't miss a trick".

 Legacy

 In 1996, Robert Mayer of Computer Games Strategy Plus argued:

-Bruce Geryk of GameSpot argued that Panzer General resurrected computer wargaming genre.
+Bruce Geryk of GameSpot argued that Panzer General resurrected the computer wargaming genre.